reflex-media/lesgo-docs/docs/getting-started/available-scripts.md

 ```bash
 npm run coverage
 ```
+!!! info
-> The code coverage report will be made available in the `coverage` directory.
+    The code coverage report will be made available in the `coverage` directory.
 Open the `index.html` to view the Code Coverage Report.
 It also creates a Test Coverage Report and can be found in `coverage/test-report` directory.